|(Doctor Who Story No. 132, starring Peter Davison)

 "The King's Demons" (story no. 129).

-Interesting too are the notes that Kamelion was originally written into
+Interestingly, Kamelion was originally written into a small scene

 I almost suspect that, had the character motivations been brought up